aureliotobias/dust/README.md

 * The file **00.dust_prepdata.R** is an ancillary file used by **01.allmodels.R** to generate the lagged variables for dust exposures and PM10 and the smooth terms to adjust for temperature.

 * Unfortunately, due to confidentiality issues with mortality data, we are not able to distribute the example dataset.
 However, we are working in a simulated dataset which will be uploaded shortly.

----

-#### epidemiology_2020

-Includes the files used in: **Tobias A, Stafoggia M. Modelling desert dust exposure in epidemiological short-term health effects studies.
-Epidemiology 2020, In Press.**

-* The file **dust_epidemiol_2020.R** includes the **R** code to replicate step-by-step the examples in the manuscript.
-It uses the ancillary file **00.prepdara.R** is to generate lagged variables and the smooth terms to adjust for temperature.

-* Unfortunately, due to confidentiality issues with mortality data, we are not able to distribute the example dataset.
-However, we are working in a simulated dataset which will be uploaded shortly.